dskoda/Zeolites-AMD/README.md

 ## License

 The code is not public - this repository is for peer-review only.
-Distribution of the data is prohibited until the repository is made available for all.
+Distribution of the data is prohibited until the repository is made public.
+Opening of the data will occur prior to publication.